 OUTSTANDING INTERMODAL CONNECTIONS

 JAXPORT terminals are serviced by three U.S. interstates (I-10, I-95 and I-75), and the city has 36 daily trains via three railroads: CSX, Norfolk Southern, and Florida East Coast Railway.

 The port’s equal balance of imports and exports provides backhaul opportunities, saving money and maximizing transportation costs.

 INVESTMENT IN THE FUTURE

-JAXPORT has invested $600 million in recent infrastructure investments in everything from cranes to docks to rail and a newly authorized project to deepen the Jacksonville shipping channel to 47 feet is set to begin construction.
+JAXPORT has invested $600 million in recent infrastructure investments in everything from cranes to docks to rail and the project to deepen the Jacksonville shipping channel to 47 feet is set to begin construction.

 CUSTOMIZED SHIPPING SOLUTIONS